 Again, what kind of a spirit would emanate from what we have just described here right out of God's Word?
 Leopard.
 Lion.
 Bear.
 We did not go into bear.
 The dragon all by itself is enough.

 Jesus told us in Matthew 7:16 to look for fruit as a way of testing what kind of a spirit would emanate from a beast like this.
 Remember that biblically spirit is used to indicate that which motivates.
 Spirit is invisible.
-It is immaterial, but what it produces is not, because it shows up on the outside of the person in behavior, and sometimes in the spirit that radiates out from them.
+It is immaterial, but what it produces is not, because it shows up on the outside of the person in behavior, and sometimes in the spirit that radiates out from him.

 In a spiritual sense "the mark of the beast" is Satan's attitude.
 He is the great red dragon who gives power unto the beast, and a great deal of power over mankind resides in that spirit that radiates from him.